 Like most endeavors that fall into the realm of creative writing, comic strip writing is a hard way to make money.
 For years the goal of a comic strip writer was simple, get syndicated and appear in tons of newspapers.
 If you could get a major syndicate (such as King Features Syndicate, Universal Press Syndicate, United Media, the Washington Post Writers Group, or Creators Syndicate) to accept your comic, then you could get placed in daily newspapers.
 If your comic strip did well, dozens or hundreds of newspapers would pick up your comic and you could make a living.
 If you were lucky enough to create the sort of comic that sold well as books (not all do) then you could make even more money.
 If you had the sort of characters that were easy to market as toys or other merchandise (Snoopy, Opus the Penguin, Garfield) then you could hit the jackpot and really make some big money.

 While syndication is still the most obvious path toward success, it is not an easy path to navigate.
 To begin with, it is very hard to break into newspapers, even if you have a syndicate behind you.
 Newspapers aren’t exactly doing well.
 Every few days we get news of yet another newspaper folding.
 The city I live in, Tucson, Arizona, recently lost its afternoon daily.

 To sum up, comic strips aren’t a place to go to get rich.
-You might get lucky (there are some new comics making headway in the newspapers such as My Cage) but chances are you’re going to struggle for a long time before you get a profitable following.
+You might get lucky but chances are you’re going to struggle for a long time before you get a profitable following.
 It is something you should do if you love, just like writing poetry or writing short stories.